sigmaco/afx/README.md

 The API and general code design was inspired by Havok Physics and, mainly the object model, by Qt Framework, in addition to preserving some semantics remaining from RenderWare.

 There are several strange names in Qwadro, because Qwadro is an experiment that implements several paradigms of the same concept with random names to test both in parallel, and its API changes frequently depending on usage optimization.
+And... it is governed by methodist laws of Go Horse.
 Some RenderWare heritage still present is certainly in the AMX, where Qwadro's mathematics resides.
 For example, we have afxMatrix, afxQuat, afxV3d, afxV4d.

 Qwadro was firstly designed for POSIX/Unix/Linux systems.
-But due complexities handling OpenGL contexts in Windows, we was forced to move to Windows and stay there still now.
+But due complexities handling multiple OpenGL contexts in Windows, we was forced to move to Windows and stay there still now.

 Game-related works featured in Qwadro are strongely inspired in notorious gaming works on Bang!
 Engine by Ensemble Studios and MaxFX by Remedy Entertainment.